 But no one is as good as Lombard.
 Though the actress would more seriously test her dramatic abilities in the years following (with mixed success), she ultimately was, first and foremost, a comedienne.
 How fitting it is that To Be or Not to Be was her untimely swan song: comedy practically belonged to her.
 After watching Twentieth Century and My Man Godfrey, we're reminded that that isn't very much an overcomplimentary distinction.

 My Man Godfrey: A

-arole Lombard (1908-1942) was made for comedy.
-High-foreheaded, platinum-haired, UFO-eyed, believably dizzy, and with a penchant for saying her lines faster than a cheetah lunges at its prey, she was a silver screen comedienne capable of doing it all.
-She wasn’t afraid of making a fool of herself.
-Getting physical was never daunting.
-Unlike other top comedic actresses of the era, like Kate Hepburn or Roz Russell, you got the feeling that she’d throw herself into a vat of lava if a laugh were promised.
+Carole Lombard (1908-1942) was made for comedy.
+High-foreheaded, platinum-haired, UFO-eyed, believably dizzy when she had to be, and with a penchant for saying her lines faster than a cheetah lunges at its prey, she was a silver screen comedienne you couldn't forget once you were introduced to her.
+She wasn’t afraid of making a fool of herself; getting physical was never daunting.
+Unlike other top comic actresses of her era, like Katharine Hepburn or Roz Russell, you got the feeling that she’d throw herself into a vat